earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 	<img src="{{ site.url }}/images/workshops/version-control/git-push-pr.png"></a>
 	<figcaption>LEFT: To sync changes made and committed locally on your computer,
   to your github account, you  <strong> push </strong> the changes from your
-	computer to your fork on github.com.
-RIGHT: TO suggest changes to another repo, you submit a <strong> Pull Request </strong> to update the central repository.
+	computer to your fork on GitHub RIGHT: TO suggest changes to another repo, you submit a <strong> Pull Request </strong> to update the central repository.
 	Source: Colin Williams, NEON
  </figcaption>